wiztools/wiz-cliparse/README.md

   });
 ```

-Both global and command option can have these two configurations:
+Both global and command option can have these configurations:

 1. `isMandatory`: Is a mandatory option.
 2. `hasArg`: Option has argument.